-What to look for in the best men’s running shoes
+How to choose the best men's running shoes

 When you’re looking for the best men’s running shoe for you, there are a few things to consider.
 First, how do you run?
 It’s always a good idea to head to your local running store to have your gait checked before investing in a pair of running shoes to ensure you’re not overpronating, as you might need a support shoe or insole.
 Not sure what this means?
 Check our guide on how to buy running shoes.

 Next, you’ll need to think about the kind of miles you plan on running.
 If you’re looking for a fast shoe for your next road marathon, you’ll probably want to look at something lightweight, which has a responsive foam to propel you to your next PR.
 That said, if you’re a complete beginner, you’ll probably want to look at a more stable shoe that’ll keep you comfortable as you run and walk.